rsksmart/devportal-1.0/tutorials/workshop-js-testing.md

 ### True positive

-Now that we think that the bug has been fixed, let us verify that using out tests.
+Now that we think that the bug has been fixed, let us verify that using our updated specification.

 ```shell
 npm run test